bioThai/world_database_gui_java/README.md

 # world_database_gui_java

 This Java program creates a clean, visually appealing JavaFX GUI to retrieve and display data from a sample database of world facts (WorldDB).
 Implements multi-threading to create/execute SQL queries and update visual control elements in the main JavaFX application when certain click events are triggered.
 Multi-threading is implemented via nested/inner classes, Task<V>, and Runnable interfaces.
+Event handlers are implemented using lambda expressions.

 **Disclaimer:** WorldDB is a relational database containing sample info that may not be 100% accurate.
 It is used only for demonstration purposes to show how the JavaFX GUI interacts with a database, and should NOT be used as a real factual reference.